 Many are familiar with my $8k in 90-day challenge, where I famously paid off over $8,000 in high-interest credit card debt (that I got into after this home renovation went awry) in under 3 months.
 Many of you also know that’s not the only debt ninja payoff story I have – before the $8k in 90 days, I paid off debt while living in New York City (over $10,000 of it!)
 I got in the debt via a nasty shopping addiction in college.
 You can read that story here.
+But after renewed interest in the $8k in 90-day challenge this summer, I thought it was worth writing a post about other ways to pay off debt.

 This is, admittedly, a dated event.
 I graduated college in December 2009, moved to New York City in the Fall of 2010 with only $300 because of the big debt hole I was in, but even though this happened YEARS ago, I feel there’s still merit in telling this story.
 Why?

 Because This post is about the slow and steady approach – about being methodical with your debt pay off for an extended period of time.
 In reality, it's how most of us will make our debt payoff goals happen.
+Here's an overview of the plan to pay off debt that I used:

 If you haven’t read the full post on how (and why) I moved to New York City with $300, you should definitely read that post here.